Learning Abroad Center

 • Learning abroad experiences (hours, credits, internships, and research) must be verifiable by the organization or by the Learning Abroad Center.

-In addition to completing CESP program requirement, students can also fulfill both liberal education requirements and major/minor requirements abroad.
+In addition to completing CESP program requirements, you can also fulfill both liberal education requirements and major/minor requirements abroad.
+Learn more here.

 Internships Abroad